 As an editor and avid consumer of pop culture, I have a bone to pick with the top ten list.
 That’s right, Top 10, I call you out.

-Wherever I go, there they are: Like cockroaches or golden arches, top ten lists are everywhere, from TV to blogs to bathroom walls.
+Wherever I go, there they are: Like cockroaches or golden arches, top ten lists are everywhere.
+I see them on late-night talk shows, in The New Yorker, and on bathroom walls.
 I’ve even seen top ten lists of the best top ten lists.
 Sure, sometimes it's simply unavoidable, and I must admit that I've fallen under the spell once or more (here, for example!), but every time I do, I have to question my motives.

 When I say that I probably read at least ten a day, I may be exaggerating in order to kowtow to the magical number ten, but this is just one of the reasons to avoid it.
 Here are some others.